Davis Kamoga

-Davis Kamoga (born July 17, 1968) is a Ugandan athlete competing in 400 m.
+Davis Kamoga (born July 17, 1968) is a Ugandan athlete specializing in the 400 metres.
 He won the bronze medal at the 1996 Summer Olympics in Atlanta, Georgia.

-In 1997 he won the first Ugandan medal at the World Championships, a silver medal in the 1997 World Championships in Athens in a personal best time of 44.37 seconds.
-This is the national record, and ranks him fourth in Africa, behind Innocent Egbunike, Samson Kitur and Charles Gitonga.
+In 1997, he secured Uganda's first-ever medal at the World Championships, a silver medal in the 1997 World Championships in Athens with a personal best time of 44.37 seconds.
+This remains the national record and ranks him fourth in Africa, behind Innocent Egbunike, Samson Kitur and Charles Gitonga.

+Personal life

+Kamoga is married to Florence Kalibala whom he met at a tournament in 1975.